sxs-collaboration/spectre/docs/Tutorials/EventsAndTriggers.md

 ### Input file syntax

-The `%EventsAndTriggers` (and `%EventsAndDenseTriggers`) sections of the \ref dev_guide_option_parsing "input file" are parsed as several nested YAML lists representing vectors and pairs.
-The outermost list is a vector with one entry for each trigger.
-The entries in this vector are two-element lists representing pairs whose first elements are triggers and whose second elements are a third level of list containing the events.
+The `%EventsAndTriggers` (and `%EventsAndDenseTriggers`) sections of the \ref dev_guide_option_parsing "input file" are parsed as a list of Trigger/Events pairs:

 \snippet PlaneWave1DEventsAndTriggersExample.yaml multiple_events

-In this example, we are using the \ref Triggers::Slabs "Slabs" trigger to run two events every 10 slabs: ObserveFields and \ref
+In this example, we are using the \ref Triggers::Slabs "Slabs" trigger to run two events every 10 slabs: ObserveFields and
-::Events::ObserveNorms "ObserveNorms".
+\ref ::Events::ObserveNorms "ObserveNorms".
+We also run the

-If an event and trigger both took no options, the syntax

-\snippet PlaneWave1DEventsAndTriggersExample.yaml no_arguments

-could be written in the more familiar form

-\snippet PlaneWave1DEventsAndTriggersExample.yaml no_arguments_single_line

-but we recommend always using the expanded form for consistency.
+\ref ::Events::Completion "Completion" event at the
+\ref ::Triggers::Always "Always" trigger, so the run will terminate immediately.